Taapeli/Ged-prepare/Bus/instance/README.md

 # Local configuration
-Place here your local configuration file, which include for example database path, user name and other authorization
+Place here your local configuration files, which may include for example database path, user name and other authorization